wp-plugins/wpjaipho/readme.txt

 === WPJaipho ===
 Contributors: tolecar, nosf, secretja
-Tags: photos,slideshow,images,gallery,media,photo-albums,pictures,photo,picture,image,iphone,ipad,mobile
+Tags: photos,slideshow,images,gallery,media,photo-albums,pictures,photo,picture,image,iphone,ipad,mobile,android,smartphone
 Requires at least: 3.0
 Tested up to: 3.4
 License: GPLv2
-Stable tag: 1.3.0
+Stable tag: 1.4.0

 WPJaipho extends native Wordpress image gallery and NextGEN Gallery with optimized support for iPhone and iPad users

 == Description ==

 WPJaipho is plugin which adds mobile optimized look & feel to your WP based galleries.
-It is based on the original <a href="http://jaipho.com/" target="_blank">Jaipho</a>, iPhone optimized Javascript gallery and in current release works on iPhone and iPad devices (Android support will come latter).
+It is based on the original <a href="http://jaipho.com/" target="_blank">Jaipho</a>, iPhone optimized Javascript gallery and it works on iPhone, iPad and Android devices.

 = Supported WP galleries =
 WP Jaipho works with: <a href="http://wordpress.org/extend/plugins/nextgen-gallery/" target="_blank">NextGEN</a> Gallery and Default WP Gallery (via Media Library).
 It also works flawlessly with some mobile theme plugins such as <a href="http://wordpress.org/extend/plugins/wptouch/" target="_blank">WPTouch</a> and <a href="http://wordpress.org/extend/plugins/wordpress-mobile-pack/" target="_blank">WordPress Mobile Pack</a>.